-Violations of this policy must be reported to a supervisor and/or Vertical Adventures' administrator.
+Violations of this policy must be reported to a supervisor and/or 5.Life's administrator.
 Violations will be addressed under our Disciplinary Rules and Procedure.
 Some forms of physical contact may constitute child physical or sexual abuse that must be reported to appropriate law enforcement authorities.